 Emotions & Self-Care

-- Counselor / Therapist / Psychologist: It's okay to seek outside support, and you can talk to a professional therapist, counselor, or psychologist through Stanford or the local community.
+- Counselor / Therapist / Psychologist: It's okay to seek outside support, and you can talk to a professional therapist, counselor, or psychologist through USC or the local community.
 Students can use Counseling Services free of charge.
 Learn more about Support from USC.

 - Crisis Centers: Crisis centers are places dedicated to supporting survivors of sexual assault or abuse and often provide counseling, support programs, legal referrals, and access to advocates (also called Rape Crisis Centers).
 Find a center near you: Support In the Area.